 Respondents [the pimps] in this study did not corroborate extant literature suggesting that pimps tend to target women who are dependent on drugs. . . .
 To the contrary, [interviewees] reported avoiding employees with drug addictions. . . .
 While six percent . . . reported that they either encouraged or were complicit with employee use of drugs and alcohol, 27 percent of respondents prohibited or set limitations on the use and abuse of substances.

 The pimp interviews are instructive in other ways as well.
-Although some pimps conformed to the standard stereotype (for example, they used violence as a device of control, they kept all the earnings of the girls in their stables), many did not fit the mold.
+Although some pimps conformed to the standard stereotype (for example, they used violence as a device of control and kept all the earnings of the girls in their stables), many did not fit the mold.
 They not only kept their girls off drugs, they avoided entanglements with minors, they shared earnings, and the women who worked for them came and went.

 In their interviews, pimps described a variety tactics for recruiting girls and managing their activities.
 “8 Cities” observes that, despite the variety, “elements of coercion were present across the spectrum of responses.”
 Unfortunately, the study doesn’t work with a clear notion of coercion.
 Obviously force, imprisonment, and threats of violence count as coercive, as does deception and manipulating a girl’s vulnerabilities.
 Persuading a girl that she “ought not to give it away for free” counts as coercion, too, according to the study, and evidently firing her if she disobeys rules does as well, since it figures prominently in several pimps’ responses.
-Thus, given the slack notion of ‘coercion’ at work, it is hard to see how a pimp could avoid employing coercion whatever his or her means of recruitment.
+Thus, given the slack notion of ‘coercion’ at work in the report, it is hard to see how a pimp could avoid employing coercion whatever his or her means of recruitment.

 The “8 Cities” study featured a further set of interviews with thirty-six sex workers from five of the eight cities surveyed.
 Many of these had been in prostitution a decade or more.
 They were all on probation or in court diversion programs at the time of the interviews.